 2020 is already off to a turbulent start, as the world reacts to the news of the death of Qasem Soleimani, the Major General in the Iranian Revolutionary Guard Corps who was killed on Friday by a US missile attack on Baghdad International Airport.
 America and Iran have since traded threats, with President Trump even … Continue reading 5 spectacular cultural sites in Iran

-On December 2 2019, the 48th anniversary of the founding of the United Arab Emirates is celebrated.
-For that reason, today I want to tell you about one of the most important and sacred patriotic symbols for Emiratis: falconry, a sport using birds that has been elevated to the category of Intangible Cultural Heritage by … Continue reading Falconry: The UAE’s most sacred sport
+To celebrate the 48th anniversary back in December 2019 of the founding of the United Arab Emirates, we decided to share one of the most important and sacred patriotic symbols for Emiratis: falconry, a sport using birds that has been elevated to the category of Intangible Cultural Heritage by UNESCO.
+In preparing this post I … Continue reading Falconry: The UAE’s most sacred sport

 Since Pink Jinn began in 2015, we’ve tried to showcase the beauty and complexities of an often misunderstood part of the world – the Middle East and North Africa.
 A driving force behind Pink Jinn has been to encourage people to visit the region, to get to know its people, experience its cultures and form … Continue reading Introducing… The Souq

 When you think of the Silk Roads, the ancient trading routes between East and West, what do you picture?
 For me, it’s a romanticised – and probably slightly orientalist – vision of camel caravans carrying spices and frankincense from exotic corners of Arabia to be traded in the markets of the Mediterranean.
 It’s the migration … Continue reading Evelyn Naón Ibiza – Scents of the Silk Road